WARNING / ALERT: AVAN OVATION M3 & M4 MOTORHOMES HAVE LPG FAULTS.

-LPG Rectification Notice No.R170036: Several LPG faults/”non-compliances” were listed in this Notice,the most serious of which concerned the LPG cylinder compartment;the Truma brand hot water service(HWS) flue; the “hole through the floor” lower LPG airvent being too close to the LPG cylinder compartment drain openings.(This lower LPG airvent is “an unsealed opening”,allows engine exhaust fumes to enter the Motorhome interior and renders the vehicle floor unroadworthy).Another serious fault concerned the incorrectly installed 170L Dometic refrigerator with undersized and wrongly positioned airvents.
-(Refer page – “LPG Installations: Safety and Compliance” – will clarify LPG Standard compliance requirements and also clearly show what LPG faults have been “missed”!!)
-Study this page and check if your Avan RV is LPG compliant.
+The most serious LPG installation faults concerned the LPG cylinder compartment;the Truma brand hot water service(HWS) flue’s location;the “hole through the floor” lower LPG airvent being too close to the LPG cylinder compartment drain openings.(This lower LPG airvent is “an unsealed opening”,allows engine exhaust fumes to enter the Motorhome interior and renders the vehicle floor unroadworthy).Another serious fault concerned the incorrectly installed 170L Dometic refrigerator with undersized and wrongly positioned airvents.
+(Refer page – “LPG Installations: Safety and Compliance“ – which details all LPG Standard compliance requirements.
+SO…check if your Avan RV is LPG compliant in every respect.